tasty5590/backend-elysiajs/README.md

-# Backend API with Google Authentication
+# Backend API with OAuth Authentication

-A modern backend API built with ElysiaJS, Drizzle ORM, and better-auth, designed for mobile app integration with Google Sign In authentication.
+A modern backend API built with ElysiaJS, Drizzle ORM, and better-auth, designed for mobile app integration with Google and Apple Sign In authentication.

 ## Features

 - 🚀 **ElysiaJS** - Fast and modern web framework
+- 🔐 **Unified OAuth** - Support for Google and Apple Sign In
+- 🍎 **Apple Sign In** - Native Apple authentication support
-- 🔐 **Google Sign In** - OAuth authentication with Google
+- 🌐 **Google Sign In** - OAuth authentication with Google
 - 🗄️ **Drizzle ORM** - Type-safe database operations with PostgreSQL
 - 📱 **Mobile-Ready** - CORS configured for mobile app integration
 - 🛡️ **Protected Routes** - Session-based authentication middleware